Why Veterans Choose HBCUs

 Yellow Ribbon Coverage at HBCUs

-Let me walk through an example.
-Say you’re attending Howard University at $28,000 per year.
-Your Post-9/11 GI Bill covers roughly $26,824 (the 2024 maximum for private schools).
+Here’s how the numbers actually work.
+Say you’re attending Howard at $28,000 per year.
+Your Post-9/11 GI Bill covers roughly $26,824—the 2024 maximum for private institutions.
 That leaves a $1,176 gap.
-Howard commits Yellow Ribbon funds—let’s say $2,000 of their institutional funds.
-The VA matches it.
-Suddenly you have $4,000 of additional coverage, which more than fills your gap.
+Howard commits $2,000 of institutional Yellow Ribbon funds.
+The VA matches it dollar for dollar.
+Suddenly you’ve got $4,000 of additional coverage against a $1,176 gap.
+You come out ahead.

 Veteran Support Services to Look For